-Data Collected Definition Number of students This is the FTE (Full Time Equivalent) number of students in all years and of all programmes that lead to a degree, certificate, institutional credit or other qualification, Number of low income students receiving financial aid This is the FTE (Full Time Equivalent) number of low income students who receive significant financial aid because of poverty.
+Data Collected Definition Number of students This is the FTE (Full Time Equivalent) number of students in all years and of all programmes that lead to a degree, certificate, institutional credit or other qualification, referring to year 2020.
+Number of low income students receiving financial aid This is the FTE (Full Time Equivalent) number of low income students who receive significant financial aid because of poverty.
 The number should refer to year 2020.